laurens/spree_tolk/README.md

     $ bundle exec rake tolk:sync

-Generate yml files for all the locales defined in Tolk:
+This will generate yml files for all the locales defined in Tolk and put them into `#{Rails.root}/config/locales/`:

     $ bundle exec rake tolk:dump_all